redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

       db: RedisConnect #database
       hostname: 127.0.0.1
       port: 1433
       username: sa #This can be a non privileged user.
-Please see and example in the demo, https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/blob/main/connectors/mssql/demo/mssql_cdc.sql#L36
+Please see an example in the demo, https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/blob/main/connectors/mssql/demo/mssql_cdc.sql#L36
       password: Redis@123
       type: mssqlserver #this value cannot be changed for mssqlserver
       jdbcUrl: "jdbc:sqlserver://127.0.0.1:1433;database=RedisConnect"